Legal Notice & Privacy Policy

 Value: WqTUmlnmv_qXyi_DGNPLESKnRNrpgXoy1K-pAZtAkMbHI-121609094-8

-Purpose:This cookie is set by DoubleClick (which is owned by Google) to register and report a user's interactions with advertisements.
-With it, ad effectiveness can be measured, and appropriate optimization measures can be taken.
+Purpose:This cookie is set by DoubleClick (which is owned by Google) to register and report a user’s interactions with advertisements.
+With it, ad effectiveness can be measured, and appropriate optimisation measures can be taken.
 IDE is stored in browsers under the domain doubleclick.net.

 Expiry date: after one year